 To be completed within one year of RFW designation with assistance from the RFA's.

-Workplaces will provide employees with information and community resources, including local recovery supports, to promote health, well-being and recovery for themselves and their family members.
+Provide employees with information and resources to promote health, well-being and recovery for themselves and their family members.

-Workplaces will work with RFA's to ensure supervisors and employees receive annual training on alcohol, tobacco, and other drug policies, as well as education on substance misuse, behavioral health, and addiction.
+- Ensure supervisors and employees receive annual training and education on substance misuse, behavioral health and addiction.

-Workplaces will complete and submit RFW Checklist and application with assistance from the RFA's.
+- Complete and submit RFW checklist and application with assistance from your Recovery Friendly Advisor (RFA).